CrayLabs/SmartSim/doc/orchestrator.rst

   logger.info(f"The colo array key exists in the incorrect database: {check_colo_db_tensor_incorrect}") logger.info(f"The clus array key exists in the incorrect database: {check_clus_db_tensor_incorrect}")

-When you execute the program **later** the following output will appear.
+When you execute the program the following output will appear.

 .. code-block:: bash